 Best Remaining- Ricky Wagner OT, Terron Armstead OT, Eric Fisher OT, Jordan Mills OT, Kyle Juszczyk FB, Eddie Lacy RB, Giovani Bernard RB, Robert Woods WR, Marquise Goodwin WR, Terrance Williams WR, Tyler Eifert TE, Jack Doyle TE, Bennie Logan DT/NT, Johnathan Hankins DT, Vince Williams LB, Paul Warrilow LB, Logan Ryan CB, T.J.
 McDonald S

 Eifert, Lacy, and Warrilow weren’t selected in the redraft because of longevity issues.
 All three just haven’t been able to stay healthy and seem to have already peaked.
-On the other hand, I was really tempted to include Goodwin and Woods, because their careers are actually trending up right now.
+On the other hand, I was really tempted to include Goodwin and Woods, because their careers are trending up right now.

-I came really close to putting McDonald at #31 to the Cowboys, but I instead went with Jefferson.
+I came really close to putting McDonald at #31 to the Cowboys, but I went with Jefferson.
 Both Logan and Hankins are good and could arguably be first round picks in this draft.

 This actually feels like the complete opposite of the 2011 redraft I did.
 In that one there was a ton of clear first round talent left over, I don’t get the same feeling with the 2013 class.
 I guess that’s why it’s one of the worst draft classes in recent history.